 When a Dashboard is run, it is displayed in a new tab called the Dashboard Viewer.
 Reports, Visualizations and other Dashboard content appear in rectangular Tiles on the Canvas.
 Reports, Visualizations and Filter tiles are interactive, as are any embedded web pages.
 The tiles can be set to refresh periodically, or can be refreshed manually.
 Filters placed on the canvas or in the Filters Pane can filter the displayed data.
 Reports containing Parameters can have them adjusted in the Parameters pane.
+Basic Dashboard viewing is also possible on mobile devices, although the best experience will be with Dashboards specifically formatted for small mobile screens.

 Run a Dashboard